dolanske/slider/README.md

  */
 const slider = new Slider(id, options, mountTo)

-const slider = new Slider(
+const slider = new Slider("#my-slider", {
-  "#my-slider",
-  {
   // Controls if user can interact with the slider
   enabled: true,
   // Slider element width in pixels
   width: null, // 100%
   // Slider element height in pixels
   height: null, // 100%
   // Gap between each slide in pixels
   gap: 16,
   // Currently active slide
   active: 0,
   // Enables / disables control dots
   dots: true,
   // Enables / disables left and right control buttons
   buttons: true,
   // If set to true, slider will working top to bottom
   vertical: false,
   // Update the CSS transition object
   transition: { time: 0.3, mode: "ease" },
   // Controls which parts of the slider come with pre-made styling
   style: {
     buttons: true,
     dots: true,
     // Disabling this could break the slider functionality without proper user implementation
     root: true
   },
   // Add custom classes to slider elements
   // Because the wrapper + slides are initiated in HTML, you can only add custom class to the generated elements
   class: {
     slider: "slider",
     slide: "slide",
     dots: "slider-dots",
     dot: "slider-dot",
     buttons: "slider-button",
     buttonLeft: "slider-button-left",
     buttonRight: "slider-button-right"
   },
   // Replace the navigation elements with your own
   // Accepts a template string or a HTMLElement
   custom: {
     dots: null,
     buttons: null
   },
   // Callback functions called when these events occur
   on: {
     dragStart: null,
     dragEnd: null,
     slideClick: null,
     slideChange: null, // Fires parallel with all the following events vvv
     slideChangeFromDot: null,
     slideChangeFromButton: null,
     slideChangeFromDrag: null
   }
-  },
-  "#element-to-mount-to"
-)
+})
 ```

 ## Option events